AIT-Lablink/lablink-examples/docs/installation.rst

 Start the configuration server by executing script :github_blob:`run_config.cmd <scripts/0_config/run_config.cmd>` in subfolder :github_tree:`scripts/0_config`.
 This will make the content of database file *examples-config.db* available via http://localhost:10101.

-**NOTE**:
-Once the server is running, you can view the available configurations in a web browser via http://localhost:10101, see below.
+.. note:: Once the server is running, you can view the available configurations in a web browser via http://localhost:10101, see below.

 .. image:: img/sim_config.png
    :align: center
    :alt: Lablink examples: stored configurations.

-**TIP**:
-A convenient tool for viewing the content of the database file (and editing it for experimenting with the examples) is `DB Browser for SQLite <https://sqlitebrowser.org/>`_.
+.. seealso:: A convenient tool for viewing the content of the database file (and editing it for experimenting with the examples) is `DB Browser for SQLite <https://sqlitebrowser.org/>`_.